Skip to content

 --token TOKENYesEnrollment token from the admin dashboard

 Enrollment is a one-time operation.
 The device stores the server URL and credentials locally.
-After enrollment, run bleep-enterprise up to start the proxy.
+After enrollment, run bleep-enterprise up to start protection.

 unenroll

 Remove enrollment from this device.
 Stops syncing with the admin server and clears server credentials.
-The proxy will stop reporting violations.
+The service will stop reporting violations.

 bleep-enterprise unenroll